What do I need to do on Binance?

 Payment for copy trading subscriptions will be debited by the end of the period (the ender of the calendar month, usually), whether or not copying occurred for this entire period.

 You can re-subscribe to a trader after the risk parameters have stopped copy trading by manually changing it in your account.
-When the subscription is reestablished, you will have to set your risk parameters again.
+When the subscription is reestablished, you will have to set your risk parameters again ( go to Settings- Purchases) .
 The remainder of the parameters from your early copy trading will be preserved.

 What happens if I delete my API keys?

-If an API key is deleted, whether it is part of the subscription service, on Tradelize, or on the exchange account's settings, then the system will automatically do a snapshot of the account's balances.
+If an API key is deleted (or the API key is not valid for other reasons), whether it is part of the subscription service, on Tradelize, or the exchange account's settings, then the system will automatically do a snapshot of the account's balances.
 Overall profit or loss will be calculated from the time the subscription was established.
 Fees for the subscription service will be paid regardless of whether or not an API key was added or deleted, or even if it was not ever entered, through to the end of the calendar month.

 What happens to my subscription if the trader deletes their API keys?

-If a trader has open positions or orders, then at the time of the deletion/loss/change of the API key all orders will be canceled and all positions will be closed for mirroring subscribers to that trader.
+If a trader has open positions or orders, then at the time of the deletion/loss/change of the API key all orders will be canceled and all positions will be closed for copy trading subscribers to that trader.